How To Recognize The Signs Of Sensory Processing Disorder In Your Child

 They may be a particularly fussy baby, and throw tantrums or demonstrate clear anxiety as they grow.

-However, it only becomes an issue when your child’s symptoms interfere with their quality of life.
+However, it only becomes a concern when your child’s symptoms interfere with their quality of life.

 And what are these symptoms?